-Digital Humanities projects / Progetti in ambito Beni Culturali
+Digital Humanities projects

-> 3D modeling of imaginary animals (2019): The 3D transposition of drawings made by young patients of the San Matteo Polyclinic pediatric oncohematology ward is the aim of this project.
+> 3D modeling and printing of fantasy animals (2019): The 3D transposition of drawings made by young patients of the San Matteo Polyclinic pediatric oncohematology ward is the aim of this project.
 Starting from 2D drawings of imaginary creatures (combination of parts of different animals) a corresponding 3D model is made, to be processed by a 3D printer and handled to the little designers so they can color it.
 The object they invented then will be displayed in the hospital rooms and aisles.
 This activity is part of the Colla d'Oro / Gold glue project, promoted by Prof. Andrea Pietrabissa (director DEA - Policlinico San Matteo), which is inspired to the Japanese kintsugi technique, which uses pure gold paste to repair broken ceramic objects.
 The basic idea is that scars do not have to be hidden, but displayed in such a way that, once repaired, they acquire even greater value.
 Older kids (aged 10 and up) are busy painting 3D heads, while younger kids draw fantastic animals and then color the corresponding 3D printed models, all under the supervision of volunteer art teachers.
 The fantastic animals 3D modeling project is carried out by the students of the "Computer Vision" course of the master's degree in Computer Engineering of the University of Pavia - academic years 2018/19 and 2019/2020 - under the supervision of prof. Virginio Cantoni.
 The 3D prints are made at the 3D4MED, a clinical 3D printing laboratory located in the DEA Pavilion of the Fondazione Irccs Policlinico San Matteo in Pavia.

-> Tactile version of Lucania ’61 (2019), the canvas that Carlo Levi painted to describe the Basilicata region and to honor the Lucan friend Rocco Scotellaro.
+> Tactile image for Lucania ’61 (2019), the canvas that Carlo Levi painted to describe the Basilicata region and to honor the Lucan friend Rocco Scotellaro.
 The large canvas (18.50 meters x 3.20 meters) is kept in the Levi Room of the National Museum of Medieval and Modern Art in Matera.
 The artwork was commissioned by the Committee for the Celebrations of the Centenary of the Unity of Italy to represent Basilicata at the Italia 61 exhibition (Turin, May 1961).
 The 3D model for the tactile version will be printed and displayed in Matera.

-> Occhio all'Arte!
+> Ocular interaction to "explore" images of artworks: Occhio all’Arte!
 (2019).
 Contract for research activities related to the PROTOLAB project, funded by Confindustria Pavia, for the technology transfer between universities and companies, concerning the creation of an ocular interaction system to "explore" images of works of art.
 It will be presented at the end of December 2019 in Matera, during the closing ceremonies of "Matera European Capital of Culture 2019".
 The project proposes an alternative way of using "augmented content" applied to cultural heritage, through the use of an "eye tracker".
 The innovative interaction modality allows the user to choose which parts to scan and when, and to enjoy various contents without the need to use hands or other input devices (such as mouse).
 This makes the interaction more intuitive and engaging, as well as having an undoubted relevance in the context of assistive technologies.

-> DAFNE (2019).
-The international Digital Anastylosis of Frescoes challeNgE (DAFNE) concerned with collecting outstanding contributions to the field of Anastylosis.
+> Digital Anastylosis of Frescoes challeNgE (DAFNE) (2019).
+The international challenge concerned with collecting outstanding contributions to the field of Anastylosis.
 The goal was to develop tools enabling digital reconstruction of heavily damaged frescoes, supporting their restoration through the solution of the ‘puzzles’ formed by the remaining fragments, often mixed with spurious elements.
 The Computer Vision and Pattern Recognition communities were involved in the project, for the application of advanced computer techniques, such as machine learning and deep learning, to the development of adequate IT tools.
 The challenge could be approached in two different ways: 1) with an automatic approach, aimed at identifying a digital process for the reconstruction of a sort of complex and incomplete puzzle; 2) with a manual approach, to allow the inclusion of people who "think through images", that, using a specially developed software could move the fragments images 'by hand' and get the corresponding coordinate table (the condition of visual thinking is relatively widespread within the autistic spectrum).
 Twenty-eight teams (altogether 52 people) enrolled in the competition, with participants from eight different countries (Brazil, Bulgaria, France, Germany, Italy, Portugal, United Kingdom, United States).
 Nine different solutions were received (from 17 people, grouped into three teams of two people, a team of three, a team of four, and four individual).

 > Virtual reconstruction of Pavia in the XVI century (2018) made with 3D models realized by the students of the Computer Vision course - academic years 2015/2016 and 2016/2017 - of the Master's degree in Computer Engineering of the University of Pavia (Italy).
 Pictures: 1) the city of Pavia in the XVI century, a 3D reconstruction of the whole city and 2) some 3D models of specific monuments